Set up IoT Security and XSOAR for Cisco WLAN Controllers

 - Check the Job Status for the job you created.
 If it’s Disabled, select its check box and then clickEnable.

-- When done, return to the IoT Security portal and check the status of the Cisco WLAN Controller integration.One of three states can appear in the Status column on the Integrations page.
+- When done, return to the IoT Security portal and check the status of the Cisco WLAN Controller integration.An integration instance can be in one of the following four states, which IoT Security displays in the Status column on the Integrations page:

-- Disabledmeans that either the integration was never configured (its default state) or it was configured but intentionally disabled.
+- Disabledmeans that either the integration was configured but intentionally disabled or it was never configured and a job that references it is enabled and running.

-- Inactivemeans that the integration was configured and enabled but is not functioning properly, possibly due to a configuration error or network condition.
+- Errormeans that the integration was configured and enabled but is not functioning properly, possibly due to a configuration error or network condition.

 - Activemeans that the integration was configured and enabled and is functioning properly.